lynaghk/todoFRP/todo/hlisp-javelin/README.md

 With this model in place, the more general properties are as follows:

-* DOM elements are not created nor destroyed in the running of the application.
+* DOM elements are neither created nor destroyed in the running of the application.
 * Connections between the DOM and the FRP state machine are [delegated](http://api.jquery.com/delegate/) and indirect.
 * There are no direct connections between elements.
 Usually such connections